nomis51/Menagerie/README.md

 - The name of the item
 - The name of the player
-- The time and the elapsed time from the moment you've sent the whisper (WIP)
+- The time
 - The price (Usefull if you have multiple items with different prices)
 - The offers are ordered by price (Lowest price on top)
-- (WIP) The offers are ordered by time and they expire (removed from the overlay) after 60 seconds.
-The offer won't expire if you join the hideout of a player using the Join hideout action (Notice that the timer keeps running as reference).
-See below.
+- The offers are ordered by time

 ![2020-12-30 19_42_20-YoloCursorOverlay](https://user-images.githubusercontent.com/25111613/103388464-28ed5a80-4ad7-11eb-9da4-10e2958eb08b.png)